 - a dark or empty area appears in the center of Vision;

-- straight tines look distorted, as in the following diagram.
+- straight lines look distorted, as in the following diagram.

 How is macular degeneration diagnosed?

 Many people do not realize that they have a macular problem until blurred vision becomes obvious.
 Your ophthalmologist (Eye M.D.) can detect early stages of AMD during a medical eye examination that includes the following: